wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-collaborating-microsoft-teams/includes/3-how-to-collaborate.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWeqWC]

 > [!NOTE]
-> If your organization is interested in a social networking or community building platform consider Yammer.<br>
+> If your organization is interested in a social networking or community building platform consider Yammer.